-- (b) Special school social workers should, in general, be ranked at the Senior Social Work Assistant (SSWA) level. - (c) Social workers in the following categories of special schools should be ranked at the Assistant Social Work Officer (ASWO) level, if graduate social workers are employed; or at the SSWA level if the posts are filled by non-graduate social workers; - (i) schools for social development (SSD); - (ii) schools with senior secondary classes; or - (iii) schools where there are three or more professional disciplines (e.g. speech therapists, physiotherapists, occupational therapists and nurses) in addition to teachers and social workers, and where the social workers are given the additional responsibilities of a rehabilitation coordinator. - 3.
-Speech Therapist (ST) - (a) The special school for children with VI, the special school for children with HI, the special school for children with VI cum ID, special schools for children with PD, and special schools for children with ID as well as SSD may appoint STs on the following scale:
+- (b) Special school social workers should, in general, be ranked at the Senior Social Work Assistant (SSWA) level. - (c) Social workers in the following categories of special schools should be ranked at the Assistant Social Work Officer (ASWO) level, if graduate social workers are employed; or at the SSWA level if the posts are filled by non-graduate social workers; - (i) schools for social development (SSD); - (ii) schools with senior secondary classes; or - schools where there are three or more professional disciplines (e.g. speech therapists, physiotherapists, occupational therapists and nurses) in addition to teachers and social workers, and where the social workers are given the additional responsibilities of a rehabilitation coordinator. - 3.
+Speech Therapist (ST) - (a) School for children with VI, school for children with HI, school for children with VI cum ID, schools for children with PD, and schools for children with ID as well as SSD may appoint STs on the following scale:

 Type of School No. of Classes No. of ST

-(i) VI cum ID, PD, MiID, MoID, 1-5 1
+(i) VI cum ID, PD, MiID, MoID, 1 - 5 1

 Combined MiID and MoID, 6 - 10 2

 Combined MoID and SID, and 11 - 15 3

 Combined MiID, MoID and SID 16 - 20 4

 21 - 25 5

 26 - 30 6

+Type of School No. of Classes No. of ST

 (ii) SID 1-5 1

 6 - 10 2

 11 - 15 2.5

 16 - 20 3

-(iii) HI 1 ST by offsetting 1 l of the TAST posts
+(iii) HI 1 ST by offsetting 1 ST by offsetting 1 of the TAST posts

-(iv) VI and SSD 1 \$ ST
+(iv) VI and SSD 1 : 1 ST

-(b) The special school for children with HI may appoint additional ST under the ESS for students with HI attending ordinary schools on the following scale:
+(b) School for children with HI may appoint additional ST under the ESS for students with HI attending ordinary schools on the following scale: